absmach/magistrala-docs/docs/dev-guide.md

 ### Cross-compiling for ARM

-Magistrala can be compiled for ARM platform and run on Raspberry Pi or other similar IoT gateways, by following the instructions [here][go-cross-compile] or [here][go-arm] as well as information found [here][wiki-go-arm].
+SuperMQ can be compiled for ARM platform and run on Raspberry Pi or other similar IoT gateways, by following the instructions [here][go-cross-compile] or [here][go-arm] as well as information found [here][wiki-go-arm].
 The environment variables `GOARCH=arm` and `GOARM=7` must be set for the compilation.

-Cross-compilation for ARM with Magistrala make:
+Cross-compilation for ARM with SuperMQ make:

 ```bash
 GOOS=linux GOARCH=arm GOARM=7 make